Home » Type » Soups + Stews » Lemon Chickpea Orzo Soup (Vegan Avgolemono)

 side angle view of bowl full of lemon chickpea orzo soup with gold spoon and items surrounding.

 Wrap your hands around a bowl of this hearty, Greek-inspired Lemon Chickpea Orzo Soup!
+It’s bursting with flavors and made with simple, everyday ingredients.

 Without further ado, let’s make a pot of delicious, healthy soup!